Pipe organ: Modern and contemporary

 Other composers who have used the organ prominently in orchestral music include Gustav Holst, Richard Strauss, Ottorino Respighi, Gustav Mahler, Anton Bruckner, and Ralph Vaughan Williams.
 Because these concert hall instruments could approximate the sounds of symphony orchestras, transcriptions of orchestral works found a place in the organ repertoire.
 As silent films became popular, theatre organs were installed in theatres to provide accompaniment for the films.

 In the 20th-century symphonic repertoire, both sacred and secular, continued to progress through the music of Marcel Dupré, Maurice Duruflé, and Herbert Howells.
 Other composers, such as Olivier Messiaen, György Ligeti, Jehan Alain, Jean Langlais, Gerd Zacher, and Petr Eben, wrote post-tonal organ music.
 Messiaen's music in particular redefined many of the traditional notions of organ registration and technique.

 Albert Schweitzer was an organist who studied the music of German composer Johann Sebastian Bach and influenced the Organ reform movement.

-Music director Hans Zimmer used pipe organ in the movie Interstellar for the leading background score.
-The final recording took place in London's Temple Church on 1926 four-manual Harrison and Harrison organ.
+Film composer Hans Zimmer prominently used the pipe organ in his score for the movie Interstellar.
+The final recording took place in London's Temple Church on a 1926 four-manual Harrison and Harrison organ.